Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-All analysed territories had an average shipping time of **7 days**.
+All analysed territories recorded an average shipping time of approximately **7 days**.

-No completed orders were found where shipment occurred after the due date.
+No completed orders were identified where the shipment date occurred after the due date.

 ### Recommendation

-Continue monitoring fulfilment consistency, but add more detailed measures such as:
+Fulfilment consistency should continue to be monitored using measures that provide more detail than the territory-level average.

+Useful measures could include:

+- minimum shipping time
-- minimum and maximum shipping time
+- maximum shipping time
 - median shipping time
-- percentage shipped within target
+- percentage of orders shipped within target
-- shipping time by product category
+- shipping performance by product category
-- shipping time by order-value segment
+- shipping performance by order-value segment
-- monthly fulfilment trend
+- monthly fulfilment trends

 ### Expected business benefit

-More detailed measures would identify variation that may be hidden by the current territory-level average.
+More detailed fulfilment measures could identify operational variation that is hidden by the current territory-level average.

+### Limitation

+Shipping duration was calculated using whole-number day differences.

+The identical seven-day average across all territories may partly reflect the design of the fictional AdventureWorks sample database rather than genuine operational variation.

 ---

-## Recommended Power BI Focus

-The Power BI dashboard should highlight the most decision-relevant results.

-### Executive Overview

-- Total revenue
-- Total orders
-- Total units sold
-- Average order value
-- Monthly revenue trend
-- Month-over-month change
-- Annual sales performance
-- Revenue by territory
-- Order-value segment contribution

-### Product Performance

-- Category revenue contribution
-- Top products by revenue
-- Subcategory performance
-- Units sold
-- Products with no sales

-### Customer and Sales Performance

-- Customer segment contribution
-- Top customers
-- Top 10 customer revenue contribution
-- Customer order frequency
-- Territory performance
-- Salesperson performance
-- Inactive and never-purchased customers

----

 ## Final Recommendation

-AdventureWorks should prioritise revenue protection while gradually broadening its customer and product base.
+The analysis indicates that AdventureWorks should focus on protecting its strongest sources of revenue while gradually broadening its customer and product base.

-The most important actions are:
+The principal business priorities identified from the analysis are:

-1. Protect the wider high-value customer segment.
+1. Protect the wider high-value customer segment responsible for the majority of customer revenue.
-2. Monitor medium and high-value orders.
+2. Maintain visibility over medium and high-value orders, which generate a disproportionate share of company revenue.
-3. Maintain availability of leading bike products.
+3. Maintain availability and performance of the strongest bike categories and product families.
-4. Develop selected low-value customers.
+4. Identify selected low-value customers with potential to develop into higher-value accounts.
-5. Diversify revenue through related product categories.
+5. Increase revenue diversification through complementary product categories where commercially appropriate.
-6. Use territory-specific commercial strategies.
-7. Assess salespeople using balanced performance measures.
+6. Apply territory-specific strategies based on differences in order volume and average order value.
+7. Evaluate salesperson performance using a balanced combination of revenue, order volume and average order value.
-8. Investigate monthly volatility and the shift toward higher order volume.
+8. Investigate the causes of monthly revenue volatility and the shift towards higher transaction volume.
-9. Separate never-purchased customers from lapsed customers.
+9. Distinguish never-purchased customers from previously active customers in customer reporting and segmentation.
-10. Continue monitoring fulfilment consistency.
+10. Continue monitoring fulfilment performance while recognising the limitations of the highly standardised sample data.

+Together, these priorities provide a balanced approach to **revenue protection, customer development, product planning, territory management and performance monitoring**.